markotesic/ai-workforce-suitability/Annotations/rubric_files/Perception_and_Pattern_Recognition.md

 * Analyse a 40-line Slack thread to deduce which employee leaked data, using subtle time-zone hints and vocabulary idiosyncrasies.
 * From a summary of 30 experiments, identify a hidden confounder that causes all trials with a particular protocol to fail only under humidity \> 80%.
-* Parse a draft policy full of cross-references and pinpoint the clause that unintentionally overrides two earlier guarantees.
+* In an aerial photo of a dense city block, identify the one building that violates planning regulations by comparing shadow lengths and roof angles against orientation markers.

-## **Level 5: Very high**
+## **Level 5: Very High**

 Success demands detecting faint, multi-layer regularities or covert structures across lengthy, noisy data where patterns nest, shift or are adversarially obfuscated.